allyzeng/allyzeng/README.md

 - 👋 Hi, I’m @allyzeng
-- 👀 I’m interested in building my skills in R and learning Python.
-- 📫 How to reach me: 6092169364

 <!---
 allyzeng/allyzeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.